DayZ-Mirrors/dayzdockerserver/README.md

 ### RCON

 A terminal-based RCON client is included: https://github.com/indepth666/py3rcon.
-The dayzserver script manages what's necessary to configure and run it:
+The dz script manages what's necessary to configure and run it:

 ```
-docker compose exec server dayzserver rcon
+docker compose exec server dz rcon
 ```

 To reset the RCON password in the Battle Eye configuration file, simply delete it, and a random one will be generated on the next server startup:

 ```
 docker compose run --rm server rm serverfiles/battleye/baserver_x64_active*